ncatlab/nlab-content/pages/4/1/0/0/14/content.md

 * at the same time we want to indicate clearly which part of an entry is traditional common material, which is a modern but widely-accepted reformulation and which is genuinely the result of original research by a contributor or by several contributors;

 * we will intersperse possibly controversial but always constructive **discussion** into entries if we feel the need.
-While in general the [nCategory Caf&eacute;](http://golem.ph.utexas.edu/category) is where we have chat and discussion and the $n$Lab is where we compile material, few entries on the $n$Lab are or can be meant as representing a final truth.
+While in general the [$n$-Category Caf&#233;](http://golem.ph.utexas.edu/category) is where we have chat and discussion and the $n$Lab is where we compile material, few entries on the $n$Lab are or can be meant as representing a final truth.
 The $n$Lab will be the better the more we discuss its contents.
 For more on how to inject discussion into entries see the [[HowTo]] page.

 ##What the $n$Lab is not